The article announcing the discovery of the inscription (IEJ 63: 39-49) is here.

 Second, the Nun next to the Het is the wrong way round, though the incomplete character on the far right could be the standard Nun, or else a Mem.

-Third, the stance of the letter on the left of the Het is the reverse of the standard form of Pe, or else it is a reversed and inverted Lamed.
+Third, the stance of the letter on the left of the Het is the reverse of the standard form of Pe, or else it is an inverted Lamed.

 Fourth, the Mem on the far left is almost correct, but it seems to have six strokes instead of five.